ruumiia/ruumiia/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.15.1/devicon.min.css">

 ## About Me
 - 🔭 I’m currently working on relearning Web Development languages/tools.
+Also currently accomplishing certifications in [Free Code Camp](https://github.com/freeCodeCamp/freeCodeCamp#the-learning-platform).
 - 🌱 I just recently learned how to use [Botpress](https://github.com/botpress/botpress).
 - :book: I'm currently trying to learn / planning to learn more about Python, Java, Javascript, and SQL.
 - :calendar: I'm planning to learn/relearn/polish more of my knowledge about Data Science and OOP.